MERLIN ROCKET DESIGN GUIDE

 If you want to race at your local club, there is a wide range of suitable designs.
 One of the things you will notice as you walk round the dinghy park is that Merlins are wider than other boats.
 This gives an efficient base for today's powerful rigs, and gives tremendous sitting-out power so you can drive the boat hard in a blow.

 After decades of development the competitive Merlin hull has standardized around the Canterbury Tales shape over the last 15 years.
-Interestingly this shape – despite incremental reductions to the rocker line – has been sailed competitively by the entire weight range where before there were accepted lightweights boats and heavyweights boats.
+Interestingly this shape – despite incremental reductions to the rocker line – has been sailed competitively by the entire weight range whereas before there were accepted lightweights boats and heavyweights boats.
 Rig control in the form of carbon spars and the one string control system has taken over as the factor that determines how much weight you can sail with, and for many years the lack of a hull considered to be a viable alternative forced everyone down the Tales path.
 For this reason weight carrying ability is not talked about much with regard to new designs – the guys at the front out on the circuit generally weigh in between 20 and 25 stone.

 At the time of writing at least one new design has tooling under construction to produce FRP hulls, and wooden or foam planked versions of another are available.